jan-martinek/diplomka/src/3_metodologie.md

 - zúčastněný pozorovatel / pozorující zúčastněný

-Alvesson (2003) argues that observ-ing participant is a better term to use than participant observer.
+Alvesson (2003) argues that observing participant is a better term to use than participant observer.
 Participation comes first and only occasionally is complemented with observation in a research-focus sense. \citep[67]{brannick}

 Clearly, any researcher's status in the organization has an impact on access.
 Access at one level auto-matically may lead to limits or access at other levels. \citep[68]{brannick}

+When members of an ingroup are present, individuals are likely to differentiate them based on "individuals or …subgroup representatives" from the ingroup: You are like me but with some differences.
+When outgroup members are present, they distinguish others based on in- and outgroup characteristics: You are more unlike me than like me. \citep[478]{chavez}